dustinpfister/blog_posts/_posts/threejs-examples-many-object-tweening.md

 layout: post
 categories: three.js
 id: 1002
-updated: 2022-08-26 11:10:35
+updated: 2022-08-26 11:15:07
-version: 1.1
+version: 1.2
 ---

 Not to long ago I made a threejs example about a function that will update the values of one position attribute of a buffer geometry as a lerp between one geometry and another.
 However what if I am doing just that, but all of a sudden I need to stop, and then start lerping to yet another geometry?
+In other words a kind of many object tween between more than one state of simular geometries.
+I wanted to make my own kid of system for this sort of thing then that works by using a function simular to my lerp geomerty function, but using it to lerp not just once, but a few times, and create a mean between all of the results.
+This mean between several lerps of geometies will then be what is used to update the geometry of a single mesh object.
+In this post I will then be writing about the current state of the source code of what I have togetahr thus far for this system.

 <!-- more -->